mlang-dev/m/docs/index.md

 # m

-m represents Model, Matrix or Mathematics, a succinct & expressive programming language.
-It supports imperative and functional programming paradigms targeting high performance computing.
+m is a succinct & expressive programming language, where efficiency and elegance meet.
+It aims to support imperative and functional programming paradigms and is designed with zero-overhead abstraction whenever possible.

 It is under active development, currently it supports following features
 - arithmetic operators